 After the ceremony, the bridal couple took a carriage ride through the streets of Stockholm, where 180,000 people lined the streets to cheer them on, before boarding the Royal Barge to travel across to Drottningholm Palace for their wedding luncheon, where on the menu was salmon mousse, Scottish forest pigeon, strawberries and ice-cream and croquembouche.
 Among the guests attending the wedding were Queen Ingrid, Queen Margrethe and Prince Henrik of Denmark, Princess Benedikte of Sayn-Wittgenstein-Berleburg, King Olav of Norway, Grand Duke Jean and Grand Duchess Joséphine-Charlotte of Luxembourg, King Baudouin and Queen Fabiola of the Belgians,

-Tagged Carl XVI Gustaf, Queen Silvia, Wedding.
+Tagged Carl XVI Gustaf of Sweden, Queen Silvia of Sweden, Wedding.